weng-gw/al-folio/_pages/about.md

 I did my Ph.D at [School of Statistics, University of Minnesota, Twin Cities](https://cla.umn.edu/statistics)  with Professor [Charles Doss](http://users.stat.umn.edu/~cdoss/) on research problems related to Nonparametric statistics, Causal Inference and Machine Learning.

+In my work, I am interested in problems related to Causal Machine Learning, Natural Language Processing and Recommender System.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->